Page subject to change. Page last updated at 3:00 p.m. on Sept. 10, 2020. See

 Food Assistance Grants

-Feed Phoenix Initiative launched by Local First Arizona Foundation on July 10
+Feed Phoenix Initiative by Local First Arizona Foundation underway.

-The city of Phoenix CARES Act funding for COVID-19 Emergency Food Assistance is being made available to Phoenix restaurants, farmers, caterers, mobile markets, and event venues to prepare and deliver thousands of free, healthy meals to families who are most vulnerable to hunger as a result of the pandemic.
-The funding is being administered by Local Arizona First Foundation through their Feed Phoenix Initiative.
-The total amount of grant funding available is $498,000.
+The application period is closed for funding for Phoenix restaurants, farmers, caterers, mobile markets, and event venues to prepare and deliver free, healthy meals to families who are most vulnerable to hunger as a result of the pandemic.
+Further information about the progress of the initiative is available through Local First Arizona Foundation at

 The Phoenix City Council approved $1.7 million grant funds to provide healthy foods to impacted populations, equitably support existing organizations serving residents, recognize the work already being done in diverse communities by the community, encourage partnerships, and to promote innovation.